 Less construction waste

-Demolition generates a huge amount of rubble and construction waste that must be transported and managed, which increases energy and resource consumption.
-In contrast, refurbishment reuses much of the original building structure and materials, minimising waste generation and avoiding landfill.
+Demolition generates an enormous amount of construction debris and waste that must be transported and managed, which increases energy and resource consumption.
+In contrast, rehabilitation reuses much of the structure and materials of the original building, minimizing waste generation and avoiding landfill.

 For more information on how architecture can contribute to sustainability, you can consult the World Green Building Council, an organisation that promotes sustainable building practices.